Sapiens International Corporation

-Sapiens International Corporation N.V. is a publicly traded company, headquartered in Israel, that develops computer software for the insurance industry.
+Sapiens International Corporation N.V. is a privately held company that develops computer software for the insurance industry.
+The company was listed on the NASDAQ and Tel Aviv Stock Exchange under the ticker SPNS until it was taken private in December 2025.

-Sapiens' shares are traded on the NASDAQ Capital Market and on the Tel Aviv Stock Exchange.
-As of July 2022, the company has a market cap of $1.39 billion.
+On December 17, 2025, Advent International completed the purchase of the company.

 History

-Sapiens grew out of an initiative, dubbed DB1, undertaken by a group of scientists from the Weizmann Institute of Science during the 1970s to develop a novel object-oriented application generator for use with mainframe computers.
-In 1972, Tsvi Misinai, a graduate of the Technion, started the project.
-He teamed up with Shai Sole, Shmuel Timor, and Eli Raban.
-By the late 1970s and early 1980s, the Weizmann team, partnered with a local Israeli company, Advanced Automated Applications (AAA, which was founded by Tuvi Orbach).
+Sapiens grew out of an initiative, dubbed DB1, undertaken by a group of scientists from the Weizmann Institute of Science during the 1970s to develop an object-oriented application generator for use with mainframe computers.

+In 1972, Tsvi Misinai, a graduate of the Technion, started the project together with Shai Sole, Shmuel Timor, and Eli Raban.
+In the late 1970s and early 1980s, the Weizmann team partnered with a local Israeli company, Advanced Automated Applications (AAA), founded by Tuvi Orbach.

 In 1984, the Weizmann team established its own company, which was later merged with AAA and joined by entrepreneurs Ron Zuckerman and Shaul Shani.
-The company severed itself from the Weizmann Institute and was incorporated under its new name: Sapiens.
+The company separated from the Weizmann Institute and was incorporated under the name Sapiens.

 In 1992, shares of Sapiens began trading on the NASDAQ exchange.
-By 1993, Sapiens had 900 workers employed at 33 branches around the world and a market cap of $340 million.
+By 1993, Sapiens had 900 workers at 33 branches worldwide and a market capitalization of $340 million.

-During the latter half of the 1990s, Sapiens focused on developing a business rules technology (eMerge) and legacy modernization products and services.
-The company was involved in updating information systems to deal with the Year 2000 problem and to adapt systems to the changeover to the new single European currency (the Euro).
-In 1999, Sapiens' annual revenues reached $91 million.
+During the latter half of the 1990s, Sapiens developed a business rules technology (eMerge) and legacy modernization products.
+It worked on updating information systems for the Year 2000 problem.
+In 1999, annual revenues reached $91 million.

-Refocusing on Insurance Software
+Refocusing on insurance software

-In 2001, Dan Goldstein, then Chairman of The Formula Group, assumed the role of Chairman of Sapiens.
-The company decided to focus solely on developing software for the insurance industry.
+In 2001, Dan Goldstein, then chairman of The Formula Group, became chairman of Sapiens, and the company narrowed its focus to insurance software.

-In November 2005, Roni Al-Dor joined Sapiens as president and CEO after serving as president of TTI Telecom for nine years and as the vice president for three years.
+In November 2005, Roni Al-Dor joined Sapiens as president and CEO after serving at TTI Telecom.
+He stepped down at the end of 2025 following the Advent acquisition.